tonight-halfmoon/slv-n-erlang/concurrent/distributed.systems/resa/otp/special.processes/readme.md

 # RSSP - Prototype on Server System implements OTP Special Processes Design Principle

-#Description
+# Description

 An Erlang/OTP application defines a server that manages resources.
 The server is composed of independent modules each handle piece of work.
 In runtime they are  concurrent communicating processes which are organised with a Supervision Tree

+# Experience

-## Build up
+## Development Time

 ### Make

-0. Compose an Emakefile and save it in root level
+0. Compose an Emakefile and save it at the application's root level
-0. Compose a .app file and save it in ebin/ dir
+0. Compose a .app file and save it in ebin/ directory
-1. erl -make at root level
-2. erl -pa ebin/ at root level
-3. application:load(rssp).
-4. application:start(rssp).

 ### Generate Boot Script

-0. Compose a .rel file and save it in ebin/ dir
+0. Compose a .rel file and save it in ebin/ directory
-1. erl -make at root level
+1. erl -make at the application's root level
 2. systools:make_script("rssp", [local]). at ebin/ dir
 3. erl -boot rssp-1

+## Build up

+1. erl -make at the application's root level
+2. erl -pa ebin/ at the application's root level

+## Run

+1. application:load(rssp).
+2. application:start(rssp).
+3. application:stop(rssp).

-## Integration Test
+# Integration Test

-### Application
+## Application

 1. erl -make
 2. erl -pa ebin/
 3. ait:run_suite().

-### Supervision Tree and Protocols
+## Supervision Tree and Protocols

 0 - erl -make
 0 - erl -pa ebin/
 1 - protocol_tests:run_suite().

-### Simulate Client Interaction
+## Simulate Client Interaction

 0. erl -make
 0. erl -pa ebin/